AnatalioNickles/Team-4-Hack-A-Thon/README.md

 ## About The Project

- Team evilCorps created a quiz to judge those of worth, elevating them to our ranks and including them in global domination.
+ Team evilCorp created a quiz to judge those of worth, elevating them to our ranks and including them in global domination.
 Team Latency members are the first volunteers to participate.

 <p align="right">(<a href="#top">back to top</a>)</p>